Iguazú Falls: the largest waterfall in the world

 You can get a good view of the waterfalls from various plateaus, but what we really wanted was to get even closer by boat.
 We knew that too!
 During a boat trip on the river we sail very close to the swirling water, through a corridor called la Garganta del Diablo, the Devil’s Throat.
 You will notice that you can hardly breathe because the water seems to come from all sides in a thick mist!
 By the way, Suus had been screaming so loudly that later in the day we still encountered people imitating her.
 It was truly indescribable and a super cool experience!

-How much does a visit to the Iguazú Falls cost?
+How much does a visit to the Iguazú Falls cost in 2025?

 One disadvantage of such a great park is the prices.
 We had to triple our usual daily budget, but places like this are worth it.
 This is what you can expect: